-- Use no fewer than four (4) surveillance units. - Each unit must have at least two (2) cameras. - Cover 100% of the site perimeter. - Provide coverage in low light conditions. - Use Thermal technology for full perimeter coverage. - Infrared (IR) will be used on all points of entry. - Include a third, fisheye camera that covers directly underneath.
+- Use no fewer than four (4) surveillance units. - Each unit must have at least two (2) cameras. - Cover 100% of the site perimeter. - Provide coverage in low light conditions.

-- Cover any near-distance blind spots around the camera unit. - Flexibility to modify will be at the Underwriters discretion.
+- Use infrared (IR) technology for low-light coverage. - Include a third, fisheye camera that covers directly underneath. - Cover any near-distance blind spots around the camera unit. - Flexibility to modify will be at the Underwriters discretion.

-These requirements are essential to help ensure that the surveillance system is comprehensive and effective.
+These requirements are essential to ensure that the surveillance system is comprehensive and effective.
 The use of at least four surveillance units, each with at least two cameras, provides a wide coverage area, while the inclusion of a third camera ensures that any blind spots are covered.
-The requirement for coverage in low light conditions using IR technology helps ensure that the system is functional in all lighting situations.
+The requirement for coverage in low light conditions using IR technology ensures that the system is functional in all lighting situations.